Album This song officially appears on the Concert For George Official album.

 From Wikipedia:

-“All Things Must Pass” is a song by English musician George Harrison, issued in November 1970 as the title track to his triple album of the same name.
-Billy Preston released the song originally – as “All Things (Must) Pass” – on his Apple Records album Encouraging Words (1970), after the Beatles had rejected it for inclusion on their Let It Be album in January 1969.
-The composition reflects the influence of the Band’s sound and communal music-making on Harrison, after he had spent time with the group in Woodstock, New York, in late 1968, while Timothy Leary’s poem “All Things Pass“, a psychedelic adaptation of the Tao Te Ching, provided inspiration for his song lyrics.
+“All Things Must Pass” is a song by English rock musician George Harrison, issued in November 1970 as the title track to his triple album of the same name.
+Billy Preston released the song originally – as “All Things (Must) Pass” – on his Apple Records album Encouraging Words (1970) after the Beatles had rehearsed the song in January 1969 but did not include it on their Let It Be album.
+The composition reflects the influence of the Band’s sound and communal music-making on Harrison, after he had spent time with the group in Woodstock, New York, in late 1968.
+In his lyrics, Harrison drew inspiration from Timothy Leary’s poem “All Things Pass”, a psychedelic adaptation of the Tao Te Ching.

 The subject matter deals with the transient nature of human existence, and in Harrison’s All Things Must Pass reading, words and music combine to reflect impressions of optimism against fatalism.
 On release, together with Barry Feinstein’s album cover image, commentators viewed the song as a statement on the Beatles’ break-up.
-Widely regarded as one of Harrison’s finest compositions, its rejection by his former band has provoked comment from biographers and reviewers.
-Music critic Ian MacDonald described “All Things Must Pass” as “the wisest song never recorded by The Beatles“, while author Simon Leng considers it “perhaps the greatest solo Beatle composition“.
-The recording was co-produced by Phil Spector in London; it features an orchestral arrangement by John Barham and contributions from musicians such as Ringo Starr, Pete Drake, Bobby Whitlock, Eric Clapton and Klaus Voormann.
+Widely regarded as one of Harrison’s finest compositions, its passing on by his former band has provoked comment from biographers and reviewers.
+Music critic Ian MacDonald described “All Things Must Pass” as “the wisest song never recorded by the Beatles”, while author Simon Leng considers it “perhaps the greatest solo Beatle composition”.
+The recording was co-produced by Phil Spector in London; it features an orchestral arrangement by John Barham and contributions from musicians such as Ringo Starr, Pete Drake, Bobby Whitlock, Eric Clapton and Klaus Voormann. […]

 On November 29th, 2002, exactly a year after his death, George Harrison was honored at London’s Royal Albert Hall. […]